 Certain circumstances are considered aggravating circumstances for any DUI.
 If you had a BAC of 0.15 or higher or were accompanied by a minor in the commission of your DUI offense, you will face additional penalties.
 Your second DUI penalties will be enhanced to a maximum jail sentence of one year, a fine of up to 4,000, and mandatory installation of an ignition interlock device, which you must pay for, for at least two years.
 An experienced DUI defense lawyer serving the Brooksville area can help you fight against these enhanced penalties or other second DUI penalties in Hernando County.
 You face even more severe penalties if you are accused of causing or even contributing to cause property damage, injury, or death.

 Find a Second DUI Attorney in Hernando County, Florida

 If you are facing a second DUI in Hernando County, Citrus County, or Sumter County, contact The Law Office of Ashley Aulls, P.A..
-Experienced DUI defense attorney Ashley Aulls has over 20 years of defending criminal defense clients like you and putting their needs first.
+Experienced DUI defense attorney Ashley Aulls has practiced law since 1996.
 He will fight to protect your rights while maintaining open communication with you during the process.
 Call (352) 593-4115 today to see what experienced defense lawyer Ashley Aulls can do for your second DUI case.